navibyte/geospatial/dart/geocore/README.md

   Point3.tryParse('nop') ??
 Point3.parse('708221.0 5707225.0 45.0');

   // The same point parsed using the WKT parser for projected geometries.
-  // Here `wktProjected` is a global constant for a WKT factory implementation. wktCartesian.parse('POINT Z (708221.0 5707225.0 45.0)');
+  // Here `wktCartesian` is a global constant for a WKT factory implementation. wktCartesian.parse('POINT Z (708221.0 5707225.0 45.0)');
 ```